thangduc1802/doku/documentation.md

 def create_database_tables():
 """
+Creates the necessary tables for the application by calling the relevant functions in the database module.

 Tests:
     1. **Successful Table Creation**:
         - Input: A valid database connection and proper table creation functions (`create_user_table`).